Medically reviewed by Drugs.com. Last updated on Aug 31, 2023.

-Concomitant use of Sildenafil for Oral Suspension with nitrates in any form is contraindicated [see Contraindications (4)].
+Concomitant use of sildenafil with nitrates in any form is contraindicated [see Contraindications (4)].

-Concomitant use of Sildenafil for Oral Suspension with ritonavir and other potent CYP3A inhibitors is not recommended [see Clinical Pharmacology (12.3)].
+Concomitant use of sildenafil with strong CYP3A inhibitors is not recommended [see Clinical Pharmacology (12.3)].

 Pregnant women with untreated pulmonary arterial hypertension are at risk for heart failure, stroke, preterm delivery, and maternal and fetal death.